On Page SEO

 On-Page SEO:

-On-page SEO is the process of optimizing individual web pages to improve their rankings and drive more relevant traffic from search engines.
-Unlike off-page SEO, which involves external factors like backlinks, on-page SEO focuses on optimizing content, HTML elements, and website structure.
+On-page SEO is the practice of optimizing individual web pages to improve their rankings and attract more relevant traffic from search engines.
+As search engines increasingly emphasize user intent and experience, on-page signals—such as content quality, HTML structure, and semantic relevance—remain foundational, complementing off-page factors like backlinks, as highlighted in our Introduction to SEO guide.

 Here’s a detailed breakdown of the key on-page SEO factors: